ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/run_community_ee_image.rst

 Running a playbook with the community EE image
 ===============================================

+You can run playbooks without the need to build a custom EE.
-There is the ``community-ee`` image built with ``ansible-core`` and a set of popular collections which you can use to run your playbooks without building your custom EE.
+Use the ``community-ee`` image that includes ``ansible-core`` and a set of Ansible community collections.

 Run the following command to see the collections available in the ``community-ee`` image: